 Welcome!
 I’m an Associate Professor, Director of Undergraduate Studies, and Director of Public Relations in the Department of Linguistics at Boston University.
-I direct the Phonetics, Acquisition & Multilingualism Lab (PAMLab), and am affiliated with the Center for Innovation in Social Science, the Center for the Study of Asia and the Hearing Research Center, and with the SPARK Society and the Diversity Scholars Network.
+I direct the Phonetics, Acquisition & Multilingualism Lab (PAMLab), and am affiliated with the Center for Innovation in Social Science, the Center for the Study of Asia, and the Hearing Research Center, and with the SPARK Society and the Diversity Scholars Network.
 Currently, I serve as an Associate Editor of the journal Second Language Research and a Faculty Advisor to the Boston University Conference on Language Development.
 My pronouns are the ‘he’ series (he/him/his).

 My research generally concerns the relationship between linguistic experience and phonological knowledge over the lifespan.
 Much of my recent research addresses two central questions in the study of the acquisition and attrition of sound systems: